apple1417/bl-sdk-mods/TextModLoader/Readme.md

 # Changelog

+## Text Mod Loader v1.3
+- Updated the file parsing with a few new tweaks we made to BLIMP tags.

 ## Text Mod Loader v1.2
 - Updated the file parsing to better handle non-ascii text.
 The handling is still not perfect, but should cover most cases.